-REVIEW OF PAST YEAR'S PERFORMANCE
+◆ REVIEW OF PAST YEAR'S PERFORMANCE

-On behalf of the Board of Directors, I am pleased to report that Bukit Sembawang Estates Limited ("BSEL", "the Company" or together with its subsidiaries, "the Group") has achieved net profit of \$70.8 million for financial year ended 31 March 2024 ("FY2024"), about double that of FY2023.
+On behalf of the Board of Directors, I am pleased to report that Bukit Sembawang Estates Limited ("BSEL", "the Company" or together with its subsidiaries, "the Group") achieved a net profit of \$114.3 million for the financial year ended 31 March 2025 ("FY2025"), representing a 61% increase from \$70.8 million in financial year 2024, due mainly to higher profit recognised from LIV @ MB, The Atelier and Pollen Collection.
+Total equity stood at \$1.6 billion.